AaltoSciComp/NoBSC/content/index.rst

 	 and "People who work in a local SciComp team" on the right, with day 1, 2, and 3, with day 2 overlapping.

-This isn't a time to advertise how great our tools and services are.
-It's a time to look under the hood and talk about all the problems we encountered on the way (and the problems we expect in the future) so we can get better.
+This isn't a time to advertise how great we are.
+It's a time to look under the hood and talk about what's really going on, so that we can do a better job in the future.
+If your job is "getting stuff done" instead of "publishing papers", this is the meeting for you.

 Topics
 ------

-You can submit talks/events, and also there will time for last-minute "unconference" submissions.
-We can talk about whatever is interesting to us: from past achievements to future directions.
+We are collecting submissions for talks and other sessions, but there will time for last-minute "unconference" submissions decided during the meetup itself.
+Some sample topics from past meetups have included:

-* Academic experience as a research engineer.
+* Academic experience as a research engineer and career development.
-* Practical support (research software engineering, both practices and how we run our teams).
+* Practical support strategies (research software engineering, both practices and how we run our teams).
 * HPC cluster management (day to day problems and usability for small projects and new users); infrastructure usability.
 * Teaching and mentoring of our users (practical teaching done for the previous two categories).
-* Our teams compared to giant national infrastructures; what is our role?
+* Our teams compared to giant national infrastructures: what is our role?